-- (i) An Advertisement shall always be truthful about what is offered and shall not be liable to mis-interpretation by implication or because of omissions. - (ii) No advertisement shall contain statements or visual presentations offensive to accepted standards of public decency and good taste. - (iii) Advertisements must comply with the laws of Hong Kong. - (iv) Advertisements shall be clearly identifiable as advertisement to avoid confusion with editorial matter. - (v) Special production techniques or substitute materials used in advertisements to depict the advertised product shall not be used unless the resultant picture presents a fair and reasonable impression of the product and its effects.
+- (i) An Advertisement shall always be truthful about what is offered and shall not be liable to mis-interpretation by implication or because of omissions. - (ii) No advertisement shall contain statements or visual presentations offensive to accepted standards of public decency and good taste. - (iii) Advertisements must comply with the laws of Hong Kong. - (iv) Advertisements shall be clearly identifiable as advertisement to avoid confusion with editorial matter and personal opinions, and should not be made to appear like them. - (v) Special production techniques or substitute materials used in advertisements to depict the advertised product shall not be used unless the resultant picture presents a fair and reasonable impression of the product and its effects.